 INDEPTH will organize six training schools that will be organised during the course of the grant.
 These allow up to 20 early career researchers to spend 5 days at a partner lab learning skills that will aid their research.

-We will be able to support up to 15 INDEPTH members.
+We were able to support up to 15 INDEPTH members.
 The workshop will host a maximum of 30 delegates and preference will be given the delegates who can bring their own datasets for analysis.
-Registration deadline is June 1st 2019.
 All the relevant information can be found on the Meeting Workshop.
 If you have any questions about the meeting then. please contact Winnok De Vos.

 STSMs allow the travel of an early career researcher to a lab in a different partner country in order to learn an experimental technique that will be valuable for their future research.
 STSMs may last up to 3 months and are financially supported by the COST Action.